 Setting Description

 Enable Polarizer acquisition Select to use the polarizer (and optionally the analyzer) in the data collection.

-Starting position
+Starting position on

 Polarizer Fixed angle of the polarizer

 Analyzer The starting angle of the analyzer.
 If the # of steps is set to 0, this is the only angle used.

-Setting Description

 No Analyzer Select to remove the analyzer from the beam path and use only the polarizer.

-Ending position
+Ending positio n

-Analyzer The analyzer ending angle.
+Setting Description Analyzer The analyzer ending angle.
 Degrees/step Enter either the Degrees/step or the # of steps.
+The other value is calculated automatically. of steps Enter either the Degrees/step or the # of steps.
 The other value is calculated automatically.